-The risk assessment should then be read and signed by the people who will be following it.
+The risk assessment must be prepared by the people who will be conducting the work.
+It must be read and signed by the people who will be following it.

-For all work in the ACNS laboratories, a risk assessment covering all activities must be submitted to the Lab Manager 4 weeks in advance for approval.
-No work can be carried out in the laboratories without an approved risk assessment.
+For all work in the ACNS laboratories, a risk assessment covering all activities must be submitted to the Lab Manager four (4) weeks in advance for approval.